-Notes: Mentioned in The Space Museum.
-Since Watt didn't invent the steam engine but merely improved to the point it was practical, we can presume the Doctor is simplifying what actually happened.
+Notes: The Doctor mentions this in The Space Museum.
+Since Watt didn't invent the steam engine but merely improved it to the point it was practical, we can presume the Doctor is simplifying what actually happened.

 The Doctor encounters the company that will later go by the name the Azmec Corporation.

-Notes: He mentions this in Tarnished Image, though it's unclear how he knows it is the same company.
+Notes: He mentions this in Tarnished Image (Decalog 3), though it's unclear how he knows it is the same company.
 Must be before he meets Dodo.

 The TARDIS lands in the middle of the Indian Mutiny.
 David Warblington, the Duke of Chilgrove, saves the Doctor and Susan's lives several times over.
 Warblington gives the Doctor guardianship over his son ("little David") in the event that anything happens to him.